zdravkov/kendo-docs/api/mobile/application.md

 The skin to apply to the application.
 Currently, Kendo UI Mobile ships with a **flat** skin in addition to the native looking ones.

-> Unlike the platform option, the skin setting will be applied on any device, making the application look the same way.
+> The skin setting will be applied on any device, making the application look the same way.

 #### Example